chiara-pupillo/chiara-pupillo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi there!
-I'm Chiara Pupillo, a PhD Student in Artificial Intelligence for Society of University of Pisa.
+I'm Chiara Pupillo, a PhD Student in Artificial Intelligence for Society of University of Pisa, Italy.
+The research center is at the HTLAB, Catholic University of Sacred Heart in Milan, Italy.